British Bombshell Georgia Steel Flaunts Her Backside In Skimpy Neon Thong On Instagram

-Georgia Steel may be enjoying her native U.K. behind, but she is using the last several days to reminisce about a recent lush getaway to Ibiza, Spain by showing off her flawless body in a host of skimpy bikinis, as The Daily Mail pointed out.
+Georgia Steel may be enjoying her native U.K. behind, but she is using the last several days to reminisce about a recent lush getaway to Ibiza, Spain by showing off her flawless body in a host of skimpy bikinis, as the Daily Mail pointed out.
 Earlier this week, the British bombshell took to the popular social media platform to share a series of sizzling snapshots of herself, including one in which she is featured in a barely-there thong that puts her booty on full display.

 In this particular photo, the 21-year-old reality TV star is donning a neon green two-piece bikini consisting of a triangle top with thin straps in lilac and bright pink that tie behind Steel’s neck.
 She teamed the top with a pair of g-strings that tie on her sides and sit high on her frame, which helps draw attention to her wide hips and contrasting small waist.
-While she didn’t say where her bikini is from, The Daily Mail noted that it is from Envy Label.
+While she didn’t say where her bikini is from, the Daily Mail noted that it is from Envy Label.

 She is sitting poolside on a lounge chair in a position that puts her backside on full display.
-The former Love Island starlet is wearing her light brown hair in a dramatic side part and down as it cascade straight down over her shoulder.
-Steel is wearing dark eyeliner and mascara, which makes her light eyes pop, and a pink lipstick as she looks straight into the camera in a seductive way.
+The former Love Island starlet is wearing her light brown hair in a dramatic side part and down as it cascades straight down over her shoulder.
+Steel is wearing dark eyeliner and mascara, which makes her light eyes pop, and pink lipstick as she looks straight into the camera in a seductive way.

 View this post on Instagram